 The distinction is also important in establishing your employment status and whether you’ll be affected by IR35 rules.
-This is a complex area and the government is introducing new rules from April 2020, which means your end-clients are responsible for deciding whether your contract is one of employment or self-employment.
+This is a complex area and the government introduced new rules from April 2021, which means your end-clients are responsible for deciding whether your contract is one of employment or self-employment.
 This also affects how any employment taxes due are deducted.
 You can read more about these new IR35 rules and how they might affect you in our article.

 Settling on the business structure that’s best for you isn’t as tricky as it may seem.
 It’s a case of weighing up the kind of business you expect to be running, and then matching the business structure to it.

 A limited company is a separate legal entity to you – that means that, even if you’re a one-person business, you and your business are separate from one another.
 You’ll be the director of your company, and you’ll be in charge of making all of the important business decisions on behalf of the company.